Photo of John Abdelsayed

 Things to know about Islamorada FL

 Islamorada (also sometimes Isla Morada) is an incorporated village in Monroe County, Florida, United States.
-It is located directly between Miami and Key West on five islands—Tea Table Key, Lower Matecumbe Key, Upper Matecumbe Key, Windley Key and Plantation Key—in the Florida Keys.
+It is located directly between Miami and Key West on five islands—Tea Table Key, Lower Matecumbe Key, Upper Matecumbe Key, Windley Key, and Plantation Key—in the Florida Keys.
 As of the 2020 census, the village had a population of 7,107, up from 6,119 in 2010.

-The name Islamorada (.mw-parser-output .IPA-label-small{font-size:85%}.mw-parser-output .references .IPA-label-small,.mw-parser-output .infobox .IPA-label-small,.mw-parser-output .navbox .IPA-label-small{font-size:100%}Spanish pronunciation: ), spelled isla morada in Spanish, "purple island", came from early Spanish explorers in the area.
+The name "Islamorada" (.mw-parser-output .IPA-label-small{font-size:85%}.mw-parser-output .references .IPA-label-small,.mw-parser-output .infobox .IPA-label-small,.mw-parser-output .navbox .IPA-label-small{font-size:100%}Spanish pronunciation: ), spelled isla morada in Spanish, "purple island", came from early Spanish explorers in the area.

 Islamorada was the location of one of the stations of the Overseas Railroad.

 Islamorada was hit almost directly by the Labor Day Hurricane of 1935, causing 423 deaths.
-A memorial, including the ashes of over 300 victims, exists today at Overseas Highway mile marker 82.
+A memorial, including the ashes of over 300 victims, exists today at Overseas Highway, mile marker 82.

 Islamorada is located at 24°56′9″N 80°36′49″W / 24.93583°N 80.61361°W / 24.93583; -80.61361.
-According to the United States Census Bureau, the village has a total area of 6.7 square miles (17 km2), of which 6.4 square miles (17 km2) are land and 0.3 square miles (0.78 km2), or 3.73%, are water.
+According to the United States Census Bureau, the village has a total area of 6.7 square miles (17 km2), of which 0.3 sq mi (0.78 km2), or 3.73%, is covered by water.

+U.S. Route 1, the Overseas Highway, runs the length of the village, leading north 74 miles (119 km) to Miami and southwest 80 miles (130 km) to Key West.
+Islamorada is about 19 nautical miles (35 km; 22 mi) southwest of John Pennekamp Coral Reef State Park.
 With its position between the Atlantic Ocean and the Gulf of Mexico, Islamorada is on migration routes for many large fish species.
-Therefore, Islamorada is informally known as the "Sportfishing Capital of the World".
-The popular route, Hawk Channel, lies south or southeast of the village and is often used by commercial fishing vessels in order to avoid the currents of the Gulf Stream.
+Therefore, it is informally known as the "Sportfishing Capital of the World".
+The popular route, Hawk Channel, lies south or southeast of the village and is often used by commercial fishing vessels to avoid the currents of the Gulf Stream.

 Islamorada has a tropical savanna climate (Aw), similar to the rest of the Florida Keys.